ppreshant/flow_cytometry/notes-flowcytometry.md

 - [x] (_solved, by replacing `pData` and `sampleNames`_) Attach the names from the template to cytoset? `cf_rename_channel(x, old, new)`. _there is non uniqueness here too for replicates -- need to merge before attaching names_
 - (_done_) Another application : to join data from different experiments to plot on the same graph (48 + 51 + 78, 79 etc.). _temporary fix would be to just copy the (processed) files/renamed with expt and sample name into a temp folder ; since it is just a few files not too much space consumed_ // Can copy the logfiles and delete the processed folders -- _these can always be remade with FlowCal given the logfile parameters_

-### Questions :
-- [ ] _Scaling_: Do we need to do any non default transformation (such as Pn6 scaling - power transform for parameters stroed on a log scale) :
-	- _keyword(single_fcs) and element P1D shows "Logarithmic,6,1"_
-	- does that mean the data needs to be log transformed and is this done by the default linearize option when loading the file?
-	- Ref [documentation](https://rdrr.io/bioc/flowWorkspace/man/load_cytoframe_from_fcs.html) for `load_cytoframe_from_fcs`
-- [ ] (_related to scaling_) Why does R/flowWorkspace's `load_cytoset_from_fcs()` give different values than python/FlowCal's `..`.
-	- Start with the `transformation` parameter in [`load_cytoframe..`](https://rdrr.io/bioc/flowWorkspace/man/load_cytoframe_from_fcs.html) :
-		> `linearize` (default), `linearize-with-PnG-scaling`, or `scale`. `linearize` transformation applies the appropriate power transform to the data..
-Also, when the transformation keyword of the [FCS header](https://bioconductor.org/packages/release/bioc/vignettes/flowCore/inst/doc/fcs3.html#3.1) is set to "custom" or "applied", no transformation will be used.

-	- `FlowCal` :
-		> An FCS file normally stores raw numbers as they are are reported by the instrument sensors.
-These are referred to as “channel numbers”.
-The FCS file also contains enough information to transform these numbers back to proper fluorescence units, called Relative Fluorescence Intensities (RFI), or more commonly, arbitrary fluorescence units (a.u.).
-Depending on the instrument used, this conversion sometimes involves a simple scaling factor, but other times requires a non-straigthforward exponential transformation.
-The latter is our case.
-	 - Look at `.fcs` header : using FlowCal/R for both raw data and processed data.
-Look for the transformation keyword to figure out if R is doing the right thing by ignoring the linearize transform - I'm passing `trasformation = FALSE` by default. _Don't know why I did that._ Maybe need to use the ignored `FlowCal.transform.to_rfi()` command and redo all the FlowCal processing?

 Directory checking in `1-reading_multidata_fcs`
 - [x] Check for empty directory to future proof when a directory exists but has no files in it
 - [ ] Change sampleNames of the fcs set when [reading files](https://rdrr.io/bioc/flowWorkspace/man/load_cytoset_from_fcs.html) by passing a vector(?) to